 If you believe (as most believed then and believe still) that there is a predictable pattern for the flow of events in life, there had to be variables that determined that pattern.
-The ancient astrologer of the 6th Century AD – Aryabhata – आर्यभटा (not Aryabhatta) the mathematician-or Varahamihira his contemporary – is believed to have known that the earth rotated around its axis and that the planetary luminescence was mere reflections of sun’s light.
+The ancient astrologer of the 6th Century AD – Aryabhata – आर्यभटा (not Aryabhatta) the mathematician-or Varahamihira his contemporary -recorded that the earth rotated around its axis and that the planetary luminescence was mere reflections of sun’s light.
 Based on that knowledge he devised formulae to work out the yearly almanacs.
 Aryabhata is even said to have calculated the circumference of the earth in “Yojanas” that is said to correspond to the correct value in kilometers today.
 Aryabhata and Varahamihira were the original avatars of Einstein and Stephen Hawking.
 They produced empirical treatises that were not juicy enough to sustain them.
 Nor were such non-religious and sacrilegious findings fit to publish until the relatively secular (pro-Galileo) men from the West found them.
 But the precision of their predictions about celestial events carried conviction.
 To earn their sustenance, they had to add something that were seemingly more juicy and useful to the public, and more importantly to the kings.
 If you can predict the stars, so can you predict one’s life.
 So the mathematician-astronomers also wrote treatises on astrology.

 Look at Shakuntala Devi (1929-2013) of our recent times.
 Her superb writings on the magic of arithmetical figures didn’t sell.
 Her amazing performances competing with computers and calculators drew lesser and lesser crowds.
-However she made money by ‘calculating’ clients’; future.
+However she made money by ‘calculating’ clients’ future.
 Her well-researched book (the first of its kind at that time) on Homosexuality went unnoticed.
 Her abject loss in the 1980 election against Indira Gandhi in Medak constituency could easily be predicted by anyone except herself.
 The best and only true part of her prediction regarding Indira Gandhi was that the latter was out to fool the public.
 She advertised supposedly accurate astrological predictions, and there was a flow of future-seekers to her house.
-Google honoured her 84th (post demise) birthday in honour of her mathematical genius, not astrological predictions.
+Google honoured her 84th (post demise) birthday in recognition of her mathematical genius, not astrological predictions.